Nariod/laz-y/README.md

 - [ ] Add XOR encoding support
 - [ ] Check user input for safety
 - [ ] Code cleaning and deduplication
+- [ ] Add compatibility with other msfvenom payloads
+- [ ] Sign binaries with SigThief or CarbonCopy

 ## Credits
 * Stackoverflow